opsmill/infrahub/docs/guides/python-transform.md

 }
 ```

-While it would be possible to create a transform that targets all of these tags, for example if you want to create a report, the goal for us is to be able to focus one one of these objects.
+While it would be possible to create a transform that targets all of these tags, for example if you want to create a report, the goal for us is to be able to focus on one of these objects.
 For this reason we need to modify the query from above to take an input parameter so that we can filter the result to what we want.

 Create a local directory on your computer.